Mœnia: Early years (1985–1990)

 The group's formation dates back to 1985 while attending junior high school.
 The project began when sophomore year student Juan Carlos Lozano along with Alfonso Pichardo and Jorge Soto shared various musical tastes such as punk and New wave.
 At the same time in this era Spanish language rock music was also having a tremendous impact on Latin American listeners.
 Their musical influences include New Order, Erasure, OMD, The Cure, Depeche Mode, The Sisters of Mercy among others.
 Later on in their high school years the trio would compete in school organized music recitals, played live sets in small nightclubs and even recorded a few demos.
 It was during this time when the three had a very clear vision of what they intended to do in the music scene.
 The band's first moniker was that of ' 5mentarios ', its line up originally consisted of Alfonso Pichardo as lead vocalist, Juan Carlos Lozano as lead guitarist, Jorge Soto on keyboards, Abraham Rodríguez on synthesizers and Carlos Mercado on drums.
 Rodríguez abandoned 5mentarios in mid 1990.
-Alejandro Ortega (Alex Midi), a self-taught musician on guitar and synthesizers joins the band in early 1991 soon after finishing college.

 Setbacks and later success, Mœnia (1991–1998)

 In 1991, the group scored a contract with PolyGram and recorded a self-titled 'debut' the following year.
 With very few copies released, the album included an early but darker sounding version of "Color melancolía" (which was re-recorded in the 1996 edition), however it did not meet significant expectation and was immediately deemed a commercial failure.
 The failed album is considered by many longtime fans as a precursor in how it would characterize Moenia's sound in the years that followed.

+After that album's failed attempt, In 1993 Pichardo steps down from the band as he decided to complete his master's degree in the United States, the situation forced Lozano to take over as vocalist.

+Alejandro Ortega (Alex Midi), a self-taught musician on guitar and synthesizers who was also a DJ at several nightclubs in the early 1990s joins the band in 1994.

-After that album's failed attempt, In 1993 Pichardo steps down from the band as he decided to complete his master's degree in the United States, the situation forced Lozano to take over as vocalist and eventually in 1996 and after several attempts they receive a new opportunity under Universal Music to record their official debut Mœnia, the debut album featured hits like "No puedo estar sin ti" and "Estabas ahí" (becoming club scene hymns) followed by a remix compilation album Mœnia Mixes.
-Much of the lyrical content in Moenia's 1996 debut were composed by Pichardo and yet were vocalized by Lozano.
+By 1996, the band is signed to Universal Music.
+The self-titled debut LP appeared on Universal Latin in 1997, featuring hits like "No puedo estar sin ti" and "Dejame entrar" (becoming club scene hymns) followed by a remix compilation album Mœnia Mixes.
+Much of the lyrical content in Moenia's debut were composed by Pichardo and yet were vocalized by Lozano.
 A similar situation happens with Adición+ (1999) when much of its lyrical content was composed by Lozano and later vocalized by Pichardo upon his return to Moenia.